BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 ## What is a race condition?

 This might seem like a hard concept to **understand**, but it's not **that** hard when it finally clicks.
-Exploiting it is a whole other beast, but during one of my teaching sessions about introductory pentesting, I went on a tangent (the students pulled it out of me!) and managed to explain this to people with minimal computer science knowledge.
+Yes, exploiting it is a whole other beast.
+I went on a tangent during one of my teaching sessions about introductory pentesting (the students pull it out of me!) and managed to successfully explain this to people with freshman-level computer science knowledge.
 This is best understood with a concrete example, so I'll explain as we go.
-A good definition however, would be something like the following.
+Just so we have a starting point, a good definition would be something like the following.

 > _A race condition occurs when two or more threads can access shared data and they try to change it at the same time._

 Think about two threads running the same program and working with the same variables - the order in which the operations happen will lead to very weird behaviors!

 Coincidentally, I found this race condition the day after I read [James Kettle's research article on race conditions](https://portswigger.net/research/smashing-the-state-machine).
 It's a great read, I cannot recommend it enough.
-A video to his Defcon talk on the same topic is included.
+A video to his Defcon talk on the same topic is included in his post.

 ## Application logic

-Picture an application that stores an integer value X. You can set a new value Y, but there are a few things to note:
+Picture an application that stores an integer value X. You can set a new value Y, but there are a few things to consider:
   - Let's assume there is a default starting value X, for simplicity's sake
-  - If you choose to set a higher value Y, then your value will be kept on hold during a time period before being set
+  - If you chose to set a higher value Y, then your value will be kept on hold during a time period before being set
   - If you chose to set a lower value Y, your value is immediately set
   - The application continuously tracks the **ACTIVE** value and the **PENDING** value (the latter can be _null_)